playfulprogramming/playfulprogramming/content/blog/what-is-ssr-and-ssg/index.md

 > The airport decided to re-arrange how their planes landed in the future.
 While the customers seemed to be much happier overall, they received a lower rating on their next audit.
 This clearly contradicted with the claims of their fliers.
 It turns out that the way the auditor was rating the airport was how much downtime they had before receiving a bag.
 While the others enjoyed reading articles on their phones during the downtime, the auditor was able to start their timer sooner as a result of walking for a shorter period of time.

 All in all, while lighthouse might score you lower, you can rest assured that your customers will be happier knowing that you have a much more useful interaction on first glance than a site that doesn't use something like SSG.

+# Conclusion

+As mentioned previously, having SSR and SSG in your toolbox are incredibly useful to have at your disposal.
+While not appropriate for every application, those that are tend to see great advantages from the concepts.
+Hopefully we've been able to provide a bit of insight that'll spark further learning and research into them.

+Now you have familiarity with what SSR and SSG are, maybe you want to take a stab at implementing it?
+[We took a look recently at creating a blog using an Angular SSG solution called Scully](/posts/making-an-angular-blog-with-scully/).

+As always, let us know what you think down in the comments below or [in our community Discord](https://discord.gg/FMcvc6T).